danielbereza50/courseProjects/README.md

-* To install a library, cd into your theme's folder and use composer
+* To install a library, cd into your theme's folder and use composer using the WP-CLI

 1. Contract Work I did: